artemonster/HoMM-Map-Filter/README.md

 1. Add rumors criteria
 2. Add timed events + map events criteria
 3. Format and sort output properly.
+4. Add support for previous versions.

 Disclaimer
 ===============
-I am not responsible for anything that might happen during execution of this app :)
+I am not responsible for anything that might happen during the execution of this app :)

 License
 ===============
-Do what the fuck you want with it :) Just give a credit to this repo.
+Do what the fuck you want with it :) Just give a credit to this repo or me (artemonster).

 Contact
 ===============